Rafat-Khandaker/AWSS3Zip/README.md

 # Output

-The results of the extraction creates an output localdb file within the same directory as the AWSS3Zip.exe file.
+The results of the extraction creates an output SQLite localdb file (by default) within the same directory as the AWSS3Zip.exe file.
-You may specify the -o parameter to move the localdb file into another directory location or provide connection string with -db flag to specify remote SQL DB
+You may specify the -o parameter to move the localdb file into another directory location You may also provide connection string with -db flag to specify remote SQL DB to store the data